 The Department is committed to the preservation and protection of the rights of crime victims and witnesses.
 The Department recognizes that many innocent people suffer economic loss, injury or death due to criminal acts.
-For more information contact Captain Arnold Freeman, (480) 982.8260.
+For more information contact Commander Arnold Freeman, (480) 982-8260.

 Realizing that victims and witnesses need to be treated with fairness, compassion, respect and dignity, and be free from intimidation, harassment and abuse, the Department developed a Victim Services Program.